-Eligible students may apply for a cooperative education assignment.
-These are industry experiences that allow students to gain academic credit for an invaluable work experience in the marketing area.
-Upon completion of this term-long course, students have an understanding of the demands and expectations of business and industry.
+The marketing internship provides students with the opportunity to gain academic credit for completing internships with marketing firms, corporations, or governmental entities.
+Eligible students may apply for a marketing internship assignment.
+This assignment is an industry experience that allows students to gain academic credit for an invaluable work experience in the marketing industry.
+Upon completion of this term-long course, students have an understanding of the demands and expectations of the industry, as well as the role played by the agency, the client, and media organizations.

-To be eligible to apply for the domestic co-op program, students must: 1) maintain a cumulative grade point average of 2.75 during the entire pre-program application process, 2) maintain a clean record of behavior as defined by the Student Code of Conduct, 3) have completed 130 hours of course work, 4) have appropriate elective or practicum credit available in their degree audits, and 5) have the sponsorship of a faculty advisor.
+To be eligible for this internship, students must: 1) maintain a cumulative grade point average of 2.75 during the entire pre-program application process, 2) have completed 130 hours of course work, 3) have appropriate elective or internship credit available in their degree audits, and 4) have the sponsorship of a faculty advisor.